MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/intercompany-how-work-documents-journals.md

 ---
-title: Post Intercompany Documents and Journals
+title: Post Intercompany Documents and Journals| Microsoft Docs
-description: This topic explains how you use intercompany documents or journals to post transactions with your intercompany partners.
+description: Use intercompany documents to post transactions with your intercompany partners.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: 'IC, group, consolidation, affiliate, subsidiary' ms.search.form: 610
+ms.search.keywords: IC, group, consolidation, affiliate, subsidiary ms.date: 04/01/2020
-ms.date: 06/16/2021
-ms.author: edupont
+ms.author: sgroespe
+ms.openlocfilehash: 55f7e0f58634ad56d88d6e826f42eafdc92c6a6a
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.translationtype: HT
+ms.contentlocale: en-NZ
+ms.lasthandoff: 04/01/2020
+ms.locfileid: "3182436"
 ---
 # <a name="work-with-intercompany-documents-and-journals"></a>Work with Intercompany Documents and Journals
 You use intercompany documents or journals to post transactions with your intercompany partners.
 When you post an intercompany document or journal line in your company, a corresponding document or journal line is created in your intercompany outbox that you can transfer to your partner.
 Your partner can then post the corresponding transaction in their company, without having to re-enter the data.